800 University WaySpartanburg, SC 293031-864-503-5000

 What about my data and software?
 ITS will be copying all users' work-related files, Outlook profile and autocomplete, settings and other various data on their computer.
 The Help Desk reserves the right to refuse to copy any personal files.
 In this case, the Help Desk will allow the employee to transfer their data on their own, provided it is not illegal content.

 ITS will install all University-owned software where you hold a valid license key.
 The standard software includes Microsoft Office, Internet Explorer, Echo360, antiVirus software, Juniper VPN, FireFox, IMS, CMS, Adobe Reader, VMWare and MS Communicator.
 For all other software, you or your department admin will need to present a valid license key prior to the installation of that software title.

 For more information and questions please see the FAQ.

+How do I get started?
 The Help Desk will contact you with information regarding replacement when your laptop has reached the end of its life.
 You can also look on the chart above to determine the anticipated refresh year and cycle.

 Help Desk 864-503-5257 Remote AssistanceReport issues through email at email@example.comWalk-In Hours of OperationMonday thru Friday8 a.m. - 5:00 p.m.